-So, let us not postpone happiness for the future, but let’s design it for the present.
-Let us not seek escape from reality, but let’s adjust our perspective so that we may see a new reality.
+Don’t postpone happiness for the future; design it for the present.
+Don’t seek escape from reality; adjust your perspective so you can see a new reality.

 Happiness is a State of Mind

-When we realize that happiness is a state of mind, we remember that worry is not a friend of the present moment.
+When we realize that happiness is a state of mind, we remember that worry makes an enemy of the present moment.
 Worry is a manipulation of the imagination, and it does nothing but steal your joy and keep you feeling stuck.

 Happiness is not a set of circumstances; it stands independent of life circumstances.
-It is a state of mind and a state that is beyond the mind.
-It does not depend on what we have, where we go, or who we are.
-It needs no cause or justification, just our acceptance, in gratitude, that the happiness we desire doesn’t ask us to desire it, for it is already here, waiting patiently for us to welcome it.
+It’s a state of mind that doesn’t depend on what we have, where we go, or who we are.
+It needs no cause or justification, just our grateful acceptance that the happiness we desire is possible here, now.

-Since paradise is not a place, we don’t need to compare or complain about our grass not being green enough–we can start watering the grass we’re standing on.
-We don’t need to be capable of forgetting the past, only capable of loving the present.
-We only need the wisdom and strength to embrace the present as if we invited it here.
+Since paradise is possible here, we don’t need to compare or complain about our grass not being green enough–we can start watering the grass we’re standing on.
+We don’t need to be capable of forgetting the past, only capable of forgiving it.

-Being a state of mind, happiness requires nothing at all to change outside; it requires that we mindfully practice internal shifts from fear to love, from stress to peace, from anger to compassion, from pain to transformation, from misery to gratitude.
+Being a state of mind, happiness requires nothing at all to change outside; it requires that we mindfully practice internal shifts from fear to love, from stress to peace, from anger to compassion, from pain to power, from misery to gratitude, and so on.